visit-dav/visit/src/doc/cli_manual/functions.rst

   CloseComputeEngine(hostName, simulation) -> integer

-hostName : type
+hostName : string
     Optional name of the computer on which the compute engine is running.

-simulation : type
+simulation : string
     Optional name of a simulation.

-return value : integer
+return type : CLI_return_t
     The CloseComputeEngine function returns an integer value of 1 for success and 0 for failure.